jaejinchoi/FFP/versions/2v.3.x/readme.md

 * -r [PATH]
     Input previous matrix and append more items.
 Should match previous matrix format (e.g., PHYLIP or tab)
 * -d
     Convert Jensen-Shannon Divergence to Jensen-Shannon Distance, which is equivalent to square root of Jesen-Shannon Divergence.
+* -T
+    Use TAB as a separator between row names and distances.
+Default is PHYLIP format that limit row names up to 9 characters.
 * -s
     Output a symmetric matrix instead of a low triangular matrix which is default output.